 If you ask someone about their team, more often than not you'll be met by an assortment of facts and figures about the academic and professional achievements of team members.
 There's often a corporate assumption that people who are excellent technically must naturally be good at working together.
 This assumption is proven incorrect time after time.

-Of course, there's no question of the importance of having a team with the hard skills and knowledge required to do the job, but how many teams take behaviour into account?
+Of course, there's no question of the importance of having a team with the hard skills and knowledge required to do the job, but how many teams take behavior into account?
 This critical element is often the missing piece.

 Giving your team the tools to gain a deeper understanding of how they behave, their strengths and limitations and their motivators will help create an environment of understanding that will enable effective team working skills that satisfy the preferences of all team members.

-Uncovering the behavioural and emotional preferences of individuals will empower teams to come to their own conclusions of how best to communicate, how to motivate employees and ultimately how to develop team working skills that will have the biggest influence on performance.
+Uncovering the behavioral and emotional preferences of individuals will empower teams to come to their own conclusions of how best to communicate, how to motivate employees and ultimately how to develop team working skills that will have the biggest influence on performance.

 Identify the gaps

 What happens if there's a gap in your team?
 How can you ensure you recruit someone who will fit with the dynamic of the current team?
-Behavioural benchmarking can help to both identify those gaps and recruit someone to fit.
+Behavioral benchmarking can help to both identify those gaps and recruit someone to fit.

 This template will enable you to compare your ideal team with your existing team, understand whether a new recruit is likely to fit with the team culture and detail your team make-up and each individual's role within a team.